Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

 > ## **[Final Settlement](#employee-retirement):**

-Final settlement is initiated by user or customer from case and Task management, and then payment is completes in Finance portal. once the payment is completed in finance portal. then settlement process will be complete.
+- Final Settlement is initiated by User or Customer from Case and Task Management.
+- And Payment process will start in Finance portal, Once Payment is completed in Pinance portal, Then Final settlement process will be complete to Employee.

 | [Requested](#requested-4)  > [Clearance Process](#clearance-process) > [Approval](#approval-3) > [Client _ Confirmation](#client_confirmation-1) > [Payment](#payment-3) > [Client Rejection](#client-rejection-1) > [Complete](#complete-3) |